FAQs

 Why use a doula?

 Pregnancy and birth is an exciting, wonderful time, but it can also be a stressful time.
-Most women in our society do not have the community support that women experienced in days gone by.
-Many women now live long distances from their family.
-For other women, family support is not appropriate.
-Previously a mother, sister, aunty or cousin may have supported a woman during her pregnancy, labour and birth and in the early days with a newborn.
-Nowadays, most women do this with only the minimal support from over stretched midwives and an inexperienced partner.
+Most women in our society do not have the community support that they may have enjoyed in days gone by when a mother, or experienced sister, aunt or cousin may have been there to provide support during her pregnancy, labour and birth and in the early days with a newborn.
+Many of us now live long distances from our nearest and dearest.
+Today many women try have to try to cope with minimal support from over stretched midwives and an inexperienced partner and, once home with their baby are left largely trying to shoulder the responsibility of looking after a new baby alone.

 • Provide continuity of caring support